-The image archive of the Ibero-American Institute (IAI) contains more than 100,000 images, including 60,000 photographs, 36,300 slides, 8,300 photographic glass plates, 1,100 film negatives and 2,430 postcards.
+The image archive of the Ibero-American Institute (IAI) contains more than 117,160 images, including 61,480 photographs, 43,800 slides, 8,300 photographic glass plates, 1,100 film negatives and 2,400 postcards.
+The majority of the images were taken in the early years of imagetechnology and are an integral part of the IAI's papers andmanuscripts.
 The material mainly focuses on Spain, Portugal and Latin America, in particular Argentina, Brazil, Mexico and Peru.
-The collection dates from 1860 to 2010, but the majority of images were taken in the early years of image technology and play an important role in conjunction with the papers and manuscripts.
+The collection dates from 1860 to 2010.

 The collection features shots by famous photographers, such as Emilio Biel (Portugal), Hugo Brehme (Mexico), Martín Chambi (Peru), Marc Ferrez (Brazil), Guillermo Kahlo (Mexico), Jean Laurent (Spain), Teobert Maler (Mexico), Perry Kretz (Nicaragua), C.B.
 Waite (Mexico) and Max T. Vargas (Peru).